chito365/uk/_posts/1/4/2021-04-04-gavin-rossdale.md

-Singer-songwriter who co-founded the alternative rock band Bush, the group known for songs like &#8220;Glycerine&#8221; and &#8220;Swallowed,&#8221; the latter of which charted at #7 in the U.K.
+Singer-songwriter who co-founded the alternative rock band Bush, the group known for songs like &#8220;Glycerine&#8221; and &#8220;Swallowed,&#8221; the latter of which charted at number 7 in the U.K.